-After step 3, the flask has air and acetone vapour with net pressure higher than the surrounding air.
+After Step 3, the flask has air and acetone vapour with net pressure higher than the surrounding air.
 Therefore when the flask is opened, some of the air-acetone gaseous mixture will diffuse out of the flask.
 Thus, m_4 should be less than m_2 .
 Keeping for longer time will lead to more loss of gaseous acetone from the flask, and thus eventually m_4 would be same as m_1 .

-Q IIa .
-Based on your results, which of the following statement(s) is/are true and which is /are false?
-1) Evaporation converts liquid into gaseous phase 2) Gases have mass 3) Gases can diffuse through air within few seconds 4) Movement from liquid to gaseous state decreases mass of its molecules Q 11b.
+Q 11a.
+Based on your results, check if the following statement(s) is/are true or false.

+- 1) Evaporation converts liquid into gaseous phase. - 2) Gases have mass. - 3) Gases under pressure can expand and move/travel out of flask very quickly. - 4) Movement from liquid to gaseous state decreases mass of its molecules.

+Q 11b.
 Give evidences to support your answer for each of the above answers.